stevenpencle/D6-LOA/README.md

 - **email** Provides access to the server's _Email_ controller.
 This service does not maintain any state.
 - **excel-export** Provides a means to export a JSON data array to a Microsoft Excel file.
 This service does not maintain any state.
 - **ngbMomentDatePickerAdapter** Extension service for the ng-bootstrap date picker component to use moment.js objects instead of the proprietary structure.
-- **staff** Provides access to the server's _Staff_ contoller.
+- **staff** Provides access to the server's _Staff_ controller.
 This service does not maintain any state.

 ###### environment

-The _environment_ service provides a means for the Angular router to compose URLs by specifiying the application root path ('/' is the default).
+The _environment_ service provides a means for the Angular router to compose URLs by specifying the application root path ('/' is the default).
 This service does not maintain any state.

 ###### http